Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Experiments

 When we replace context information with MaxPooling, the result also drops, but it is better than not considering the context.
 This means considering document-level context information is helpful and using MaxPooling is a straightforward choice.
 When we replace MaxPooling with an LSTM encoder, the result slightly drops.
 This is because the passages may not continuous context model and we have the long-term dependency problem because we consider all pair-wise interactions.
 When we remove the fine ranker, the result drops.
 This suggests that the two-level selection scheme is necessary.

 We further analyze the impact of query/passage length and number of passages, as shown in Figure \ref{barchat}.
-We truncate the query length to query:$n$ where $n$ is the maximum number of tokens to query.
-We observe that, given the same passage length, longer query lengths generally yield better results.
-For shorter query lengths, i.e. $n$<20, longer passage lengths do not always improve results.
+We limit the maximum length of queries to $n$ tokens.
+We find that, for the same length of passage, longer query lengths generally lead to better results.
+However, for shorter query lengths, specifically when $n < 20$, longer passage lengths do not always result in improved outcomes.
 Since the meaning of the query is not well encoded, longer passages may contain more misleading information.
-Interpreting and expanding queries is important to improve results.
-We can conclude that an appropriate combination of query and paragraph lengths and model selection is important for the method.
+Therefore, it is important to interpret and expand queries to improve results.
+We can conclude that an appropriate combination of query and paragraph lengths and model selection is crucial for the method.

-To evaluate the influence of bucket size, we did extensive experiments based on different bucket sizes, as shown in Figure \ref{chart}.
-We observe that this model achieves higher performance with the bucket size=16.
-As the bucket size increases, the performance improves as it will allow the model to consider more contextual information.
+To evaluate the influence of cache size, we did extensive experiments based on different cache sizes, as shown in Figure \ref{chart}.
+We observe that this model achieves higher performance with the cache size=16.
+As the cache size increases, the performance improves as it will allow the model to consider more contextual information.
 When we consider many passages, it can hurt performance because it introduces noise, so considering all candidates is not always a good option.
-The choice of bucket size is important to the result.
+The choice of cache size is important to the result.